dasiiw/WinRAR-License-Key-Free-Download-Latest-Version-2025/README.md

 ## Troubleshooting
 If you encounter any issues, try the following solutions:
 - Make sure you have replaced the .exe file correctly.
-- Check your firewall settings to ensure REAPER is blocked from accessing the internet.
+- Check your firewall settings to ensure WinRAR is blocked from accessing the internet.

 ## Contributing
 Contributions to improve this project are welcome.
 Please create a pull request with a detailed description of your changes.